alfredoperez/my-angular-nx-starter/README.md

 [More about running tasks in the docs &raquo;](https://nx.dev/features/run-tasks?utm_source=nx_project&utm_medium=readme&utm_campaign=nx_projects)

+## Applications and Library Structure

+- apps
+  - meetup-organizer-app
+- libs
+  - ui
+    - {domain} speakers
+      - domain: Includes entities, API service and façade.
+This is of `type:domain`
+      - page e.g. speakers-page: this contains the container component

+  - shared
+    - ui
+      - alfie-ui: The Common Component library that can be used in any domain

 ## Add new projects

 While you could add new projects to your workspace manually, you might want to leverage [Nx plugins](https://nx.dev/concepts/nx-plugins?utm_source=nx_project&utm_medium=readme&utm_campaign=nx_projects) and their [code generation](https://nx.dev/features/generate-code?utm_source=nx_project&utm_medium=readme&utm_campaign=nx_projects) feature.